 The Importance of Communication for Remote Teams

-Remote, work from home, and telecommuting employees are becoming more common in many businesses across the globe.
-Communication becomes even more vital for those who may be disconnected from the company’s physical office or other employees.
+Remote, work from home and telecommuting employees are becoming more common in many businesses across the globe.
+This was accelerated due to the coronavirus pandemic, as COVID-19 forced businesses to adapt to lockdown orders.
+Research indicates that remote work will continue to be popular in a post-pandemic world.
+Because of this, communication becomes even more vital for those who may be disconnected from the company’s physical office or other employees.
 Offering employees the opportunity to work remotely can lessen the financial burden of maintaining a brick-and-mortar location, as well as provide a beneficial and appealing work atmosphere for a potential employee.
-However, it’s easy for remote and virtual employees to be forgotten members of the team.
+However, it is easy for remote and virtual employees to be forgotten team members.

-Studying communications can help professionals understand how to better keep their virtual employees in the loop and feeling like part of the team.
-Digital and video-based communication methods have grown in popularity as remote workers have become more commonplace, and these methods are covered in the coursework of the online Master of Communication Management program offered through the USC Annenberg School for Communication and Journalism.
+Studying communications can help professionals understand how to better keep their virtual employees in the loop, feeling like part of the team.
+Digital and video communication methods have grown in popularity as remote workers have become more commonplace, and these methods are covered in the coursework of the online MCM program from the USC Annenberg School for Communication and Journalism.

-The curriculum mirrors the inter-connectivity of online and in-person communication strategies, connecting research to real-world settings for more hands-on learning opportunities.
-It’s also a group-based learning atmosphere, which helps students learn to communicate effectively with one another as they dive into areas of strategy and theory that they may not have explored in the past.
+The curriculum mirrors the interconnectivity of online and in-person communication strategies, connecting research to real-world settings for more hands-on learning opportunities.
+It is also a group-based learning atmosphere, helping students learn to communicate effectively with one another as they dive into areas of strategy and theory that they may not have explored in the past.

-The online Master of Communication Management program through the USC Annenberg School for Communication and Journalism is designed to help students gain the skills they need to communicate more effectively and succeed in their chosen career paths.
-The benefits of the program include the opportunity to learn from faculty members with extensive experience in the communications industry, as well as in academia and the ability to connect with alumni across the globe.
-The program also ranks among the top in the nation by QS World University Rankings.
+The online MCM program from the USC Annenberg School for Communication and Journalism is designed to help students gain the skills they need to communicate more effectively and succeed in their chosen career paths.
+The benefits of the program include the opportunity to learn from faculty members with extensive experience in the communications industry and academia and the ability to connect with alumni across the globe.
+The program also ranks among the top in the nation in the QS World University Rankings.

 The courses and real-life applications will explore current trends in communication, with a special emphasis on the importance of social media and digital communications.
-The program is meant to teach students how to think, which can help them thrive in an analytics-driven and data-focused workplace.
+The program is meant to teach students how to think so that they can thrive in an analytics-driven and data-focused workplace.
 Businesses today need more than just strong communication plans.
-The leaders of successful companies need clear data that is driven by results and shows how clients and employees perceive their businesses.
+The leaders of successful companies need clear data that is driven by results and that shows how clients and employees perceive their businesses.

-Theory is the foundation of the Master of Communication Management online program, but it’s not the destination.
-Through the study of a blend of theories and real-world situations, students can achieve a learning experience that goes beyond the textbook.
+Theory is the foundation of the online MCM program, but it is not the destination.
+Through the study of a blend of theory and real-world situations, students can achieve a learning experience that goes beyond the textbook.
 They can study the objectives of communication, learning how to ask the right questions and what to do with the answers they receive.
-The importance of communication extends across every department, and students will take courses designed to help them learn how to speak and listen to managers, customers, stakeholders, the media, and executives.
+The importance of communication extends across every department, and students will take courses designed to help them learn how to speak and listen to managers, customers, stakeholders, the media and executives.

-With an online Master of Communication Management degree from the USC Annenberg School for Communication and Journalism, a professional may have more opportunities to design and implement effective strategies that will benefit every department of a business.
+With an online MSC from the USC Annenberg School for Communication and Journalism, a professional may have more opportunities to design and implement effective strategies that will benefit every department of a business.